qinqian/lisa/README.md

 ![](https://anaconda.org/qinqian/lisa/badges/version.svg)
 ![](https://anaconda.org/qinqian/lisa_minimal/badges/license.svg)

-Web version and documentation is hosted at http://lisa.cistrome.org.
-For large scale gene set analysis, we recommend user to install local version, only OSX and Linux system have been tested.
+Lisa web version and documentation is hosted at [Lisa website](http://lisa.cistrome.org).
+The web version is down recently due to the upgrading, which might be fixed in the near future.
+We recommend users to install command line Lisa version 1 below (only Mac OSX and Linux system have been tested).
+Another exploratory Lisa version 2 (https://github.com/liulab-dfci/lisa2/) is under development as well.
+Both the command line versions are worth trying for large-scale gene set analysis to infer the transcriptional regulators.
+For more information and citation, please see [Qin Q, Fan J, Zheng R, Wan C, Mei S, Wu Q, et al. Inferring transcriptional regulators through integrative modeling of public chromatin accessibility and ChIP-seq data.
+Genome Biology;(2020)21:32](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6).

 ### Preparation of Anaconda environment and Installation